...

 Tree nuts, like almonds and walnuts, are popular among the weight-conscious.
 Peanuts can be added to the list as they benefit those wanting to slim down.
 Peanuts are full of fiber, which helps the digestive system.
 They contain protein and fiber, which keeps you full for longer, so you eat less.

 Again, make sure you eat in moderation.
-They can help you feel satiated for an extended period, but they can make you gain weight if you eat too often.
+Eating in moderation can help you feel satiated for an extended period but can make you gain weight if you eat too often.
 The best trick is not to keep eating until they are all gone but to pause for a few minutes after you have had some.
 This will trigger your satiety hormone, leptin, to let your brain know you are no longer hungry.

 Incredible Source of Vitamins and Minerals

-Aside from being a source of protein and healthy fats, peanuts also contain a range of vitamins and minerals which benefit your health.
+Aside from being a protein and healthy fat source, peanuts also contain various vitamins and minerals that benefit your health.
 Peanuts are a good source of vitamin E, which helps promote heart health.
 Eating healthy servings of peanuts can also help with nervous system functions and muscle repair, as they contain thiamine.
 Peanuts also contain magnesium, folate, niacin, copper, and biotin.

 Helps Keep The Brain in Optimal Health

-Peanuts are known for their brain-boosting properties too.
+Peanuts are also known for their brain-boosting properties.
 Many people view peanuts as a ‘brain food,’ and they have good reason to believe that.
 Peanuts contain resveratrol, an antioxidant that helps blood circulation and is beneficial for the brain.

-Resveratrol help boosts cognitive abilities and improves short-term memory.
+Resveratrol boosts cognitive abilities and improves short-term memory.
 It helps the brain process new information more quickly.
-Resveratrol helps fight cognitive decline, lowering the risk of Alzheimer’s disease.
+Resveratrol also helps fight cognitive decline, lowering the risk of Alzheimer’s disease.

 Health Considerations When Eating Peanuts

-Aside from Alzheimer’s disease, diabetes, and cardiovascular disease, peanuts can also help reduce the incidence and severity of colon health problems.
-Peanuts can also help prevent gallstones due to their cholesterol-lowering properties.
+In addition to Alzheimer’s, diabetes, and cardiovascular disease, peanuts can help reduce the incidence and severity of colon health problems and prevent gallstones due to their cholesterol-lowering properties.

 Eating dry roasted peanuts with the skin on them is the healthiest way to consume them.
 Don’t think that the sweetened versions of peanuts provide the same benefits.
 Those sweetened packs can spike your sugar levels.